-The Company shall provide to any person, upon request to the Secretary of the Company at 700 West Pender Street, Vancouver, B.C., V6C 1G8:
+The Company shall provide to any person, upon request to the Secretary of the Company at the 10th Floor, 700 West Pender Street, Vancouver, B.C., V6C 1G8:

-- a) when the securities of the Company are in the course of a distribution under a preliminary short form prospectus or a preliminary short form prospectus has been filed in respect of a distribution of its securities: - i. one copy of the current AIF of the Company, together with one copy of any document, or the pertinent pages of any document, incorporated by reference in the AIF;
+- a) when the securities of the Company are in the course of a distribution under a preliminary short form prospectus or a preliminary short form prospectus has been filed in respect of a distribution of its securities: - i. one copy of the current AIF of the Company, together with one copy of any document, or the pertinent pages of any document, incorporated by reference in the AIF: - ii. one copy of the comparative consolidated financial statements of the Company for its most recently completed financial year for which statements have been filed together with the accompanying report of the auditors, and one copy of the most recent interim consolidated financial statements of the Company that have been filed, if any, for the period after the end of its most recently completed financial year;

-- ii. one copy of the comparative consolidated financial statements of the Company for its most recently completed financial year for which statements have been filed together with the accompanying report of the auditors and one copy of the most recent interim consolidated financial statements of the Company that have been filed, if any, for the period after the end of its most recently completed financial year; - iii. one copy of the information circular of the Company in respect of its most recent annual general meeting of shareholders that involved the election of directors or one copy of any annual filing prepared instead of that information circular, as appropriate; and - iv. one copy of any other documents that are incorporated by reference into the preliminary short form prospectus or the short form prospectus and are not required to be provided under (i) to (iii) above; or - b) at any other time, one copy of any of the documents referred to in (a)(i), (ii) and (iii) above, provided that the Company may require the payment of a reasonable charge if the request is made by a person who is not a security holder of the Company.
+- iii. one copy of the information circular of the Company in respect of its most recent annual general meeting of shareholders that involved the election of directors or one copy of any annual filing prepared instead of that information circular, as appropriate; and - iv. one copy of any other documents that are incorporated by reference into the preliminary short form prospectus or the short form prospectus and are not required to be provided under (i) to (iii) above; or - b) at any other time, one copy of any of the documents referred to in (a)(i), (ii) and (iii) above, provided that the Company may require the payment of a reasonable charge if the request is made by a person who is not a security holder of the Company.

-Additional information, including directors' and officers' remuneration and indebtedness to the Company, principal holders of the securities of the Company, options to purchase securities and interests of insiders in material transactions, is contained in the Company's Information Circular dated November 1, 2001.
-Additional financial information is provided in the Company's consolidated financial statements for the year ended August 31, 2001.
+Additional information, including directors' and officers' remuneration and indebtedness to the Company, principal holders of the securities of the Company, options to purchase securities and interests of insiders in material transactions, is contained in the Company's Information Circular dated November 1, 2002 (the "Information Circular").
+Additional financial information is provided in the Company's audited consolidated financial statements for the year ended August 31, 2002 (the "Audited Consolidated Financial Statements").
+Management's Discussion and Analysis of Financial Conditions and Results of Operations (the "MD&A") is set out on pages 9 and 10 of the Company's 2002 Annual Report.
+The Information Circular, Audited Consolidated Financial Statements and MD&A were each filed on SEDAR (www.sedar.com) on November 8, 2002 and are incorporated herein by reference.